DAP vs DDU: A Comprehensive Guide to Shipping Terms

 Key Differences Between (DAP) and (DDU):

-When it comes to international shipping, understanding the differences between DAP and DDU is crucial for businesses.
+When it comes to international shipping, understanding the differences between Delivered at Place and Delivered Duty Unpaid is crucial for businesses.
 Let’s break down these two Incoterms and see how they compare.

 Responsibilities and Risk Transfer